 3.6.2.
 Incidents are counted throughout each session, including during the cool-down period after the checkered flag.
+The cooldown period ends after all participants have either crossed the finish line or have left the session.

 3.6.3.
 Corner and Incident Multipliers are subject to change by iRacing.com.